ad-freiburg/elevant/README.md

 This converts the `<benchmark_file>` into our JSONL format (if it is not in this format already), annotates ground truth labels with their Wikidata label and Wikidata types and writes the result to the file `benchmarks/<benchmark_name>.benchmark.jsonl`.

-In the web app, reload the page and the benchmark will show up in the benchmark dropdown menu.

 The benchmark can now be linked with a linker of your choice using the `link_benchmark_entities.py` script with the parameter `-b <benchmark_name>`.
 See section [Add an Experiment](#add-an-experiment) for details on how to link a